Noise-robust proofs of quantum network nonlocality: Noise-robust nonlocality in

-We now consider a particular family of four-outcome quantum distributions on the triangle.
-Those are obtainded from the following quantum models.
-Each source distributes a two-qubit state \be \ket{\psi} = \lambda_0\ket{01} + \lambda_1\ket{10}, \ee with real and positive $\lambda_0^2+\lambda_1^2=1$, to the neighbouring parties.
-While each party performs the same projective measurement $\{\Pi_{x_1,x_2}=\ketbra{\phi_{x_1,x_2}}\}$ on the two qubits it receives from neighbouring sources, with the POVM elements given by projectors on the states \be
+with real and positive $\lambda_0^2+\lambda_1^2=1$, to the neighboring parties.
+Each party performs the same projective measurement $\{\Pi_{x_1,x_2}=\ketbra{\phi_{x_1,x_2}}\}$ on the two qubits they receive from the neighboring sources.
+The POVM elements are given by projectors on the states: \be